nerdschoolbergen/shellscripting/exercises/exercise-3.md

 :pencil2: To open this folder as your workspace folder inside VS Code, you can launch VS Code from the command line using the `code .` command.

-:exclamation: macOS-users need to follow an one-time [additional VS Code setup step](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) to add the `code` command to PATH.
+:exclamation: macOS-users need to follow an one-time [additional VS Code setup step](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) to add the `code` command to `$PATH`.

 :exclamation: If you receive a warning saying "Do you trust the authors of the files in this folder?", press "Yes, i trust the authors".